naa986/wp-paypal/wp-paypal/readme.txt

 * **undefined_quantity** - Allow buyers to specify the quantity of the item on the payment page (e.g. undefined_quantity="1").
 This option is only used with a Buy Now button.
 * **target** - This parameter allows you to open a PayPal button in a new window or tab (e.g. target="_blank").
 * **shopping_url** - This parameter allows you to customize the Continue Shopping URL for the View Cart button (e.g. shopping_url="https://example.com/shop").
+* **business** - This parameter allows you to override the seller account specified in the settings.
+You can specify either your PayPal merchant ID or email address in it (e.g. business="HV3QO52MBTT34" or business="rbg123@gmail.com").

 = PayPal Add to Cart Button/Shopping Cart Specific Parameters =